animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 }
 ```

-Likewise, naming an annotation-defined bean lets you code a `Configurer`
+Similarly, naming an annotation-defined bean lets you code a `Configurer`
-to customize a specific, "named" bean since the `beanName` is 1 of 2
+to customize a specific, "named" bean since the `beanName` is one of two
 arguments passed to the callback.

-Oftentimes, an associated annotation attribute property takes two forms:
+Ofte, an associated annotation attribute property takes two forms:
 a "named" property along with an "unnamed" property.

 The following example shows such an arrangement:

 ```highlight
 spring.data.gemfire.cache.server.bind-address=10.105.20.1